hyron-group/reference/build-trustly-service.md

 * You may be excluded from the community if you have not been active for a long time.
 Please contact us if you are working again
 * The community members are based on the criteria of comfort, fun is leading, consider them as their own friends :)))
-* Packages by the hyron organization will be placed under the identifier @hyron/package\_name
+* Packages by Hyron organization will be placed under the identifier @Hyron/package\_name